dolittle/Studio/Source/DevTool/README.md

 * Optimize when we render - only when needed
 * Start / Stop buttons should reflect current state - also support starting state (disable while starting)
 * Open in browser
-* Fix GitHub action that saves version to read existing file and amend the version info
 * Add default Portal layout with navigation structure and iframe setup - leverage deep-linking support
   * Template should have a default landing page with a couple of graphs on it
 * Run yarn after adding a microservice if it is the first microservice